All data sent to and from Microkeeper servers is done via a 256-bit SSL encrypted connection, this can be verified within browser near the URL.

 This string can not be converted back into a fingerprint and is only useful to the Microkeeper fingerprint interpreter.

-Microkeeper is ISO 27001:2013 which is globally recognised as the premier information security management system (ISMS) standard.
+Microkeeper is ISO 27001:2013 which is globally recognized as the premier Information Security Management System (ISMS) standard.

 Microkeeper delivers best-in-class availability.
-Microkeeper use multiple redundancy technologies for our servers, networks, databases and data.
+Microkeeper uses multiple redundancy technologies for our servers, networks, databases, and data.

 These ensure that if any component fails, Microkeeper will recover with little or no disruption to your service or loss of data.